joerivandervelde/rise-of-cultures-wonder-synergy/README.md

 * Mystery Chests with food and gold which can include a Mercenary Commander counts as Economy
 * Mystery Chests with food, gold or goods which can include Research Points counts as Research
 * Increase of production speed of soldiers counts as Economy (since it frees up workers)
+* Colossus of Rhodes' more Gears for donations counts as Research (since you have to spend fewer Research Points for the same amount of Gears)
+* Colossus of Rhodes' daily production of a Treasure Hunt Attempt is ignored

 ## Bad bonuses
 * The military bonuses of Sherwood Forest and Sayil Palace are questionable.
 Ranged units should not get hit and bastion units (e.g. Alexander's Bastion, King Pakal's Deadly Walls) only play a limited role.
 Therefore, another set of results is calculated, after removing the following 'bad bonuses':